bchah/Checkwell/README.md

 All requests require a secret key which you can set to whatever you'd like in the code (this is v0.0.1 folks.)

 `GET
-/justGetMD5?secret_key=security&target=/uriencoded/path/to/file`
+/md5?secret_key=security&target=/uriencoded/path/to/file`

-returns plaintext hash response (delay might be quite long for a large file)
+skips the database and just returns a plaintext hash response (delay might be quite long for a large file)

 `POST
 /jobs/submit`